Linux administrators have to be aware of existing users in the Linux system for different reasons, like finding out their roles or privileges.

 Just like the awk

-command ignoring all the other details except the username.
-You can use the compgen
+command, which ignores all the other details except the username, you can use the compgen

 command to do the same job without writing a long line of code, as shown below.